tmthyjames/Achoo/README.md

 2) The Raspberry Pi isn't ideal.
 Maybe we should be using [Nomie 2](https://itunes.apple.com/us/app/nomie-2/id1190618299?mt=8) to record events?
 (HT to [sujins](https://www.reddit.com/user/sujins) for this suggestion).<br/>
 3) I have a feeling many users will want to easily add their own models (Nueral Networks, GBMs, GLMs, etc.).
 What is the best way for users to add their own models?<br/>
 4) Should we support two languages?
 Currently I'm using Python and R.<br/>
+5) I still have a lot of architectural concerns about this project so far, but I'm hoping things will be more smooth as a couple weeks' worth of development passes.